If you're looking for dump truck drivers or dump truck driver jobs, there are plenty…

-A dump truck is a large wheeled truck, although they do vary in size, designed to transport and unload loose material in volume.
-While they are capable of carrying a variety of substances, on site, they mostly transport sand, gravel, soil and waste, such as the rubble resulting from a demolition.
+A dump truck is a large-wheeled truck, although they do vary in size, designed to transport and unload loose material in the volume.
+While they are capable of carrying a variety of substances, on-site, they mostly transport sand, gravel, soil, and waste, such as the rubble resulting from demolition.

 The dump truck is easily identified through its unique feature, an open box rear bed that has a hydraulic system that allows the front of the bed to be raised, causing the load to slide out of the rear, dumping it at the desired location, and that is where the name comes from.